O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

     - For FBMN, *A. nidulans* with TJGIp11 plasmid vs. empty vector control
     - For CMN (Script 5), comparison of yeast with p9 vs yeast empty vector vs. *A. nidulans* with TJGIp11 vs *A. nidulans* empty vector. p9 and TJGIp11 are vectors containing a predicted non-ribosomal peptide synthetase gene from the anaerobic gut fungal strain *Anaeromyces robustus* S4.
 Note: The metadata Excel files support multi-job analysis, with each row representing a separate experimental-control pairing to process.

+## Files for Comparison
+- The described workflows were run for the corresponding publication, and the results are shared in the following folders:
+    - "temp_for_comparison" = temp folder
+    - "GNPS_output_for_comparison" = GNPS_output folder
+    - "output_for_comparison" = output folder
+- See a description of previous jobs run in the input folder &rarr; "Overall_Running_Metadata_for_All_LCMSMS_Jobs.xlsx" excel tab "All" and "Script_5_Groupings_Metadata.xlsx" excel tab "All"

 ## Support